walter-a-jablonowski/simple-nutrition-counter/README.md

         [x] we also count finance in a single app

-x = can be counted with this app (manually impossible, far too many)
+x = can be counted with this app (manually impossible)
 * = also consider: air quality, amount of sunlight, ... and so on
 ```

-### Nutrition

-All nutrients are needed for something.
-Being able to have perfect supply on a daily
-basis may make a big difference for general health and brain function.

-**The problem with supplements**

-B12 cyanocobalamin isn't the real B12 but a cheap synthetic form, dosage while production
+**The problem with supplements:** B12 cyanocobalamin isn't the real B12 but a cheap synthetic form,
-often goes wrong and unexplored substances from food are missing.
-Of course it might make
+dosage while production often goes wrong and unexplored substances from food are missing.
+Of course
-sense to use some supplements if you can't get enough from food.
-But in general food is the
+it might make sense to use some supplements if you can't get enough from food.
+But in general food
-more natural (better) source (as long as it is free from substances like pesticides).
+is the more natural (better) source (as long as it is free from substances like pesticides).

-### Movement (sports)

-Humans were designed for movement.
-Movement also activates sectors in the brain that are
-switched off while sitting.

-### Stress

-Humans were designed for short term stress only (minutes).

 ### Long term goal